 - 2. Since FY 2017-18, Public Works has been preparing condition assessments for its water infrastructure.
-To date, the condition assessments for: - Spreading grounds are approximately 95 percent complete
+To date, the condition assessments for:

+- Spreading grounds are 100 percent complete

-- Debris basins are 49 percent complete
+- Debris basins are 54 percent complete

-- Pump stations are 43 percent complete
+- Pump stations are 66 percent complete

-- Low flow diversion are 48 percent complete
+- Low-flow diversion are 67 percent complete

-- Ocean outlets are 41 percent complete
+- Ocean outlets are 62 percent complete

-- Storm drains are approximately 23 percent complete.
+- Storm drains are approximately 34 percent complete

 - Open channels are 33 percent complete

 - 3. In May 2019, Public Works awarded a \$1.1M contract for the construction of the Avenue M and 5th Avenue East Wellhead Arsenic Treatment System Project, which will lower naturally occurring arsenic in the groundwater wells in Waterworks District 40, and in turn increase local water supply and resiliency during drought periods.
-Construction for the civil work began on October 23, 2019 and has a target completion date of April 15, 2020.
-The installation of the arsenic treatment system will immediately follow and is expected to be completed by July 31, 2020.
+Construction for the civil work began on October 23, 2019, and was completed May 22, 2020.
+The installation of the arsenic treatment system is expected to begin June 30 and construction is scheduled to be completed on August 31, 2020.

+- 4. In March 2020, Public Works, in collaboration with Internal Services Department, awarded a \$2.5M contract to design and construct a hydro power generation facility.
+The facility consists of (2) 200 kW hydro turbines, replacing 2 existing pressure reduction values at M5 East facility in Waterworks District 40.
+The design of the project is scheduled to be completed by June 30, 2020, and the construction is scheduled to be completed December 30, 2021.